DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization: Our Approach

 \subsection{Generator with Dynamic Weights}

-A simple way to use the extracted snippets is to concatenate them into a single sequence and feed this sequence to a seq2seq generator.
-However, when applied to long-input summarization, it faces two challenges.
-The first challenge is that the extraction operation, i.e., top-$K$ in Eq.~(\ref{eq:topk}), is non-differentiable.
-One approach is to adopt RL-based optimizations \cite{BansalC18, bae2019summary}.
-However, this approach has three drawbacks if applied to long input summarization.
-Firstly, Reinforcement Learning for large action spaces (i.e., extracting $K$ out of $L$ snippets when $L$ is very large) has high variances.
-The second challenge is that we cannot interpret how the generator utilizes the extracted snippets.
-For example, one may want to know whether the generator is leveraging extracted information at each decoding time step.
-Thirdly, current methods in fine-tuning extract-then-abstract models with RL either uses sentence-level ROUGE \cite{BansalC18} or summary-level ROUGE \cite{bae2019summary} as rewards.
+\paragraph{Challenges} An extract-then-generate model faces two challenges in long-input summarization.
+The first challenge is that the extraction operation (top-$K$ in Eq.~(\ref{eq:topk})) is non-differentiable.
+One approach is to adopt RL-based optimizations \cite{BansalC18, bae2019summary}, which has two drawbacks.
+First, reinforcement learning for large action spaces (i.e., extracting $K$ out of $L$ snippets when $L$ is very large) has high variances.
+Second, current methods mostly use sentence-level ROUGE \cite{BansalC18} or summary-level ROUGE \cite{bae2019summary} as training rewards.
 Using sentence-level ROUGE could potentially select sentences with overlapping contents \cite{narayan2018ranking}, resulting in redundant final summaries.
-Using a summary-level ROUGE as the training reward leads to the sparsity of the training signal, and longer input makes this approach even harder to train.
+Using a summary-level ROUGE leads to the sparsity of the training signal, and longer input makes this approach harder to train.
+The second challenge is interpretability: one might want to know whether the generator is leveraging the extracted information at each decoding time step.

 To address these challenges, we propose a generator that dynamically assigns weights to every extracted snippet at each time step.
-Different from the extractor scores, which is independent of the decoding time step, generator assigns different dynamic scores at different time steps.
-The dynamic weights make the decoding process interpretable, and it also provides training signals for the extractor using what we term as the \textit{consistency loss}.
+Different from the extractor scores, which are independent of the decoding time step, the generator assigns different dynamic scores at different time steps.
+Dynamic weights make the decoding process interpretable and help denoise the extraction by down-weighting irrelevant snippets.
+It also provides training signals for the extractor using \textit{consistency loss}.